mineubob/Lucent/docs/rules-and-validation.md

 9. **Centralize Regex Patterns**: Store frequently used regex patterns in a central location using the Regex facade.

 10. **Validation Strategy**: Use negated rules (`!`) when checking for the absence of a condition is more logical than checking for its presence.

+11. **Message Consistency**: Maintain a consistent tone and style in your validation messages across the application.

+12. **Global vs. Local Overrides**: Use global message overrides for application-wide consistency, and local overrides when specific contexts need different wording.

 ---